Friday September 3rd 2010

 So what exactly is Twitter anyway?
 Twitter is where instant messenger, blogs, and crack join forces to play online!
 It’s a habitat perfect for meeting new people & sharing information in real-time.
 You are allowed 160 characters at a time to say your piece, a 50×50 space to display your mug, and you see only the conversations of those you "follow".
 No photo folders, no redundant "about me", no music players, and most certainly… no surveys!

-The thrill of filling out surveys, comments, and dealing with countless spammers may have since passed me but I still have a few friends who haven't jumped the gun and joined the bandwagon.
+The thrill of filling out surveys, comments, and dealing with countless spammers may have since passed me but I still have a few friends who haven’t jumped the gun and joined the bandwagon.
 There seems to be a great divide among Myspace users and Twitter users.
 The psychologist in me can’t help but wonder why.
-Perhaps the inability to share more personal information is what keeps most at bay.
-Unlike Myspace, it’s not as easy as a simple comment here and there to maintain healthy activity.

 Twittering requires an equal amount of give and take but worth the time.
 The opportunity to meet new people and learn something new is only a chance away.
 Sign up, put the surveys down, and join us.

-• Daniel Dessinger says:
+1. Daniel Dessinger says

 I like the ending… “Join us!”
 I picture Manda in full Vader costume, voice crackling through the respirator.